evansj/evansj.github.io/_posts/2003-02-22-bmw-part-numbers.markdown

 - From my old site
 typo_id: 67
 ---
 A BMW Part number is formatted like this: 00-00-0-000-000.
 The first two digits reveal the section that the part belongs to.
-Read on for my findings so far...

 <!-- read more -->

 SS-00-0-000-000
 ---------------

-The section numbers are as follows:
+The section numbers that I know about are as follows:

 * 07 - generic parts such as lubricants, fasteners, cable etc.
 * 11 - engine